weiyentan/apfw_win_update_ansible_collection/README.md

 # apfw_win_update

 ## Overview
+APFW stands for Automated Patching Framework Windows.

 The **apfw_win_update** Ansible collection is designed to speed up and simplify the process of managing Windows updates using the `PSWindowsUpdate` module and PowerShell automation.
 This collection provides a structured way to handle Windows updates and compliance through Ansible, making it easier for system administrators to manage updates across multiple Windows systems.

 The install_winupdates role is designed to install Windows updates using the `PSWindowsUpdate` module.
 The install_winupdates role is designed to install Windows updates using the `PSWindowsUpdate` module.
 It requires a Windows Update Server / Update Server.

+## How it Differs from Traditional `win_update` Tasks

+The `apfw_win_update` collection differs from the native Ansible `win_update` module in its approach to managing updates.
+While the native `win_update` module directly installs updates, `apfw_win_update` uses Ansible to configure the machine and deploy patching scripts.
+These scripts handle the logic of installing updates and rebooting, providing more control and flexibility.

+A key feature of `apfw_win_update` is the `apfw_wait` role, which monitors the update process to ensure updates are applied successfully.
+This monitoring capability is not available in the native `win_update` module, making `apfw_win_update` more robust for complex update scenarios.

 ## Installation and Usage